Calibrating Local Volatility Models with Stochastic Drift and Diffusion: Stochastic Local Volatility Model (SLV2DR)

 \FloatBarrier

-{Finally, the same procedure of recovering implied volatility with the repriced call option values, is repeated at multiple maturities and strikes for different time slices, as shown in Figure \ref{SLV2DR_ivol_recovery}, which is also found to be in good agreement with the given market implied volatility.}
+Finally, the same procedure of recovering implied volatility with the repriced out-of-the-money call and put option values, is repeated at multiple maturities and strikes for different time slices, as shown in Figure \ref{SLV2DR_ivol_recovery}, which is also found to be in good agreement with the given market implied volatility.
+We note that our implied volatility recovery results are consistent with those demonstrated in \cite{RenMadanQian2007} where the authors calibrate the stochastic local volatility model by solving a two-dimensional forward Kolmogorov PDE.

-{ We have observed in Figures \ref{SLV2DR_hestonmaturity_repricing} and \ref{SLV2DR_hestonivol_recovery} that the pure Heston model recovered market quotes near ATMF strikes.
+We have observed in Figures \ref{SLV2DR_hestonmaturity_repricing} and \ref{SLV2DR_hestonivol_recovery} that the pure Heston model recovered market quotes near ATMF strikes.
 Comparison of these to Figures \ref{SLV2DR_maturity_repricing} and \ref{SLV2DR_ivol_recovery} shows us the improvement of the full stochastic local volatility model over the Heston model at all strikes.
-In particular, we see that the pricing error was reduced by a factor of 4, and the market implied volatilities are recovered along a greater range.}
+In particular, we see that the pricing error was reduced by a factor of 4, and the market implied volatilities are recovered along a greater range.